If you’re an Amazon seller, you know that optimizing your Amazon listing can directly impact your product ranking and sales.

 Amazon is strict about image guidelines.
-They say you should choose images that provide information and are clear and easy to understand.
-Your image must accurately represent the product.
+You should choose images that provide information and are clear and easy to understand, and the image must accurately represent the product.

 Here are the best practices to follow for your Amazon product images:

 - Image size should be at least 1,000 pixels wide by 1,000 pixels tall so shoppers can zoom in